songadf/Compiler/README.md

-I'll implement a simple compiler of a C-like language, let's call it c--.
-It will compile c-- codes into beta codes.
+I'll implement a simple compiler of a C-like language, let's call it c-like.
+It will compile c-like codes into beta codes.
 # Compiler